[ View All Other Bicycle Safety Topics ]

 - Are there any bicycle reflectors mounted on the bike?
 Are they clean and high-reflecting?

 Apart from that bicycle safety checklist, you must carry bicycle safety equipment with you.
 I always carry equipment with me to be safe.
-At first, it was quite tedious for me to bring all that emergency equipment because I won't always need it.
-However, I have purchased a special bag that I can attach under my bicycle seat.
+At first, bringing all that emergency equipment was tedious because I would only sometimes need it.
+However, I have purchased a special bag to attach to my bicycle seat.
 There are many kinds of bicycle saddle bags on the Internet and in almost every bicycle store.
 They come in different sizes and styles.

 What Do I Need To Carry With Me on Each Ride?